marcellogcosta/MyCV/Resume.md

 - I obtained relevant results in radar raw signal compression using advanced processing signal measurements by compressive sensing as an experimental project (AeroSAR) -> 2014-2015;

-- I developed all workflow and methodology for 3D inspection system in my return to Sony Brazil -> 2013.
+- I developed all workflow and methodology for 3D inspection system for Sony Brazil -> 2013.

 - During my scholarship at INPE, I created procedures for SMT mounting applied to accelerated tests to qualifying BGA components for space -> 2011-2012.